AdaCore/spark2014/docs/lrm/source/packages.rst

      subprogram and is considered to have the properties Async_Writers => True and Effective_Reads => False.
-The actual parameter in a call must be Volatile and have these properties but may also have the properties Async_Readers and Writes_Effective set to True.
+The actual parameter in a call must be Volatile and have these properties but may also have the properties Async_Readers and Effective_Writes set to True.

    * mode **out**: the formal parameter cannot be read by the subprogram as it is unknown whether a read will have an external